-During the second world war a number of 99s sisters were loaned to other city’s to help out although 99 remained in Bournemouth.
+During the Second World War a number of 99’s sisters were loaned to other cities to help out, although 99 remained in Bournemouth.

 A start was made on withdrawing these vehicles in 1951 and throughout the 1950s others were put in store.
-During 1958/59 Bournemouth took delivery of 30 new Sunbeam MF2B trolleybuses and all but 32 of the 103 Sunbeam MS2s remained in service after that time, which included 99.
-All trolleybuses were renumbered in the 200 series from 1958 onwards and 99 was subsequently renumbered 212.
+During 1958/59 Bournemouth took delivery of 30 new Sunbeam MF2B trolleybuses and only 32 of the 103 Sunbeam MS2s remained in service after that time, including 99.
+All trolleybuses were renumbered in the 200 series from 1958 onwards and 99 became 212.

 212 survived in service until September 1963, after which the Reading Transport Society bought her for preservation.
-Since then, the bodywork was restored back to original Bournemouth condition and renumbered 99 again.
+Since then, the bodywork has been restored to original Bournemouth condition and renumbered 99 again.
 It was electrically rewired which led to the discovery of a major traction motor fault.
-A second hand motor was purchased and fitted.
+A second-hand motor was purchased and fitted.
 Once the motor had been replaced and the electrics tested the brakes were overhauled and the bodywork was tidied up.
 She was then able to re-enter service at Sandtoft in 2003.
-You can look at some photographs of this work here.

-In 2007, after four years of operation, it was decided to withdraw 99 again for the remainder of the restoration work to be completed.
+In 2007, after four years of operation, it was decided to take 99 out of service again for the remainder of the restoration work to be completed.

 The vehicle can be viewed at the Museum.